MikeDev75015/mongodb-dynamic-api/README/schema-options.md

 }
 ```

-In summary, the available options for an index are determined by the IndexOptions interface from [Mongoose](https://mongoosejs.com/docs/guide.html#indexes).
+In summary, the available options for an index are determined by the IndexOptions interface from [Mongoose Indexes](https://mongoosejs.com/docs/guide.html#indexes).

 ## Hooks